 - 1/2 teaspoon ground nutmeg

-- Place the cranberries, orange and apple in a blender or food processor; cover and process until chunky.
-Transfer to a bowl; stir in sugar, pineapple, ginger and nutmeg.
-Cover and refrigerate for at least 2 hours.
+- Pulse cranberries, orange and apple in a blender or food processor until chopped.
+Remove to a bowl; stir in remaining ingredients.
+Refrigerate, covered, at least 2 hours.
 Yield: about 4 cups.

 Reviews for Cranberry Fruit Relish